msample/envoy-filter-example/inject.rst

 trigger_headers
-  *(required, array)* header name strings, where any of which present in a requests will cause injection to be attempted unless an antitrigger is present.
+  *(required, array)* header name strings, where any of which present in a request will cause injection to be attempted unless an antitrigger is present.
 These headers names also support "cookie.(cookie-name)" syntax so you can trigger on the presents of a specific cookie.
 For example, "cookie.session" will trigger injection if a a cookie named "session" (case sensitive) is present in the request.
 All trigger headers will be passed as paramters to the gRPC injection request, for example, to allow a session id to be converted to a JWT containing the user id.

 include_headers
   *(optional, array)* if triggered, these header names and values will